Water supply and sanitation in the Wellington Region: Losses

 In 2023 Wellington Water reported that around 44% of the region's treated water supply is lost through leaks.
 For Upper Hutt city, Wellington Water reported that 52% of the drinking water supplied was being lost through leaks.
 An Upper Hutt councillor claimed that the state of the water network in the city was the result of decades of under-investment, and that the city was currently only replacing 1.5 km (0.93 mi) of water mains each year.
 The Upper Hutt mayor Wayne Guppy disputed the claims and said that he had "no confidence" in Wellington Water and its advice.

 Water meters

 In March 2020, it was reported that Wellington City Council was considering installing water meters for all domestic consumers.
 At the time of that report, only 1,200 residential properties in Wellington were using water meters.

 In December 2017, the Kāpiti Coast District Council reported that there had been a drop in consumption of more than 26% since water meters were installed in July 2014.

-Porirua City Council in its domestic "corporation" stop cocks, know as Tobies, replacement programme, commencing around 1998, installed new manifolds which can be retrofitted with insertion water meters, but at the inauguration of the scheme did not fit meters as it was considered not politic.
+Porirua City Council in its domestic "corporation" stop cocks, known as Tobies, replacement programme, commencing around 1998, installed new manifolds which can be retrofitted with insertion water meters, but at the inauguration of the scheme did not fit meters as it was considered not politic.
 Similarly, their in-house maintenance workers also fitted these manifolds when replacing failed stopcocks for residents.
 Not all properties have meters installed.